Terang Bulan: Dutch version

+Other adaptations

 Malaysian National Anthem

 Tunku Abdul Rahman, the Chief Minister and Minister for Home Affairs of the Federation of Malaya, selected Perak's state anthem as the Federation's national hymn, on account of its "traditional flavour".
 The tune was rechristened "Negaraku" and the lyrics were changed, with popular performances in cabarets and parties halting as it became proscribed by statute.
 When Malaysia was formed in 1963, the song remained the national anthem.